Devon, my second daughter, looked so perfect. How could anything be wrong with her?

 As a doctor training to be a surgeon, I knew about Down syndrome and had taken care of patients with Down syndrome.
-I knew more then I wanted to know but I didn’t really want to share my knowledge with my wife.
-All of the bad things that might happen, she will be weak and mentally delayed; she might have heart defects and thyroid problems.
+I knew more than I wanted to know but I didn’t really want to share my knowledge with my wife.
+All of the bad things that might happen: she will be weak and mentally delayed; she might have heart defects and thyroid problems.

 The interesting thing about raising a girl with Down syndrome is that it’s just like raising a daughter without Down syndrome.
 She ate, pooped, walked, and grew up just like our oldest, Brenna.
 And I worried about the right preschool, the right neighborhood, and all of the other things a parent can’t control.

 When kids are young, they have play dates.
 All of the kids play together and nobody seems to care that one child has Down syndrome.
 With Devon, we enrolled her in team sports, dance classes, and gymnastics lessons with our older daughter.
 It never occurred to us to act differently.

 Then, our cute daughter became a teenager and things changed.
 We began to notice that our wonderful daughter didn’t have very many friends.
 Some kids were mean on purpose and some were mean unintentionally.
 The kids who were nice to her when she was little would still say “Hi,” but they no longer invited her for sleepovers, or the movies, or concerts.

 Being nice to someone is not the same as being a true friend.
 And Devon deserves a true friend.

 She might look different and she might talk differently, but she likes the same music, sings along to the same songs, and likes the same boys.